 - and research.

 In Wales, health is a devolved power, meaning that the Welsh Government has the freedom from the rest of the United Kingdom to make decisions about, and develop, health policies and strategies, as well as to propose Welsh laws (‘Assembly Bills’) regarding health within Wales.
-Examples of recent Welsh health policy developments include the Public Health (Wales) Bill, Human Transplantation (Wales) Act, and in, 2011, the strategy for public health in Wales, Our Healthy Future.
+Examples of recent Welsh health policy developments include Healthy Weight Healthy Wales, and A healthier Wales: long term plan for health and social care.

 Health policy is not merely the end product of a legislative process.
 A variety of bodies and organisation can seek to influence policy development through the production of policy briefings, position statements and guidance.
 Public Health Network Cymru will seek to share relevant and timely policy publications from health organisations through the Resources Database.